Chickpea garbanzo bean dip or hummus is a delicious vegetable protein rich dip that is easy to make but needs a little aforethought.

 They spend their living dying

 Do we always eat like this?
 Nearly, certainly three nights a week.
 But the helpings of soup and chicken curry are very small.
 And the salad is enormous!
-In any case you won't get fat eating Chickpea Garbanzo Bean dip on a giant salad.
+In any case you won't get fat eating huge scoops of chickpea garbanzo bean dip on a giant salad; obesity isn't a problem with food like this.

 The key to losing weight is NOT eating less of the healthy fats